-Our note receivable consists of a commitment from the seller of oil and gas property for costs associated with abandonment.
-Pursuant to an agreement with the seller, we invoice the seller an agreed upon amount at the completion of certain decommissioning activities.
-The gross amount of the seller's obligation to us is \$105.2 million and is recorded at its present value, which totaled \$71.6 million as of June 30, 2023.
+Our note receivable consists of a commitment from the seller of our oil and gas property for costs associated with abandonment.
+Pursuant to an agreement with the seller, we will invoice the seller an agreed upon amount at the completion of certain decommissioning activities.
+The gross amount of the seller's obligation to us is \$105.2 million and is recorded at its present value, which totaled \$72.6 million as of September 30, 2023.